atharvRsharma/SHAPErts/README.md

 sds

 # A lot of drawbacks obviously as I would consider this my very first true game(or atleast a half decent skeleton of one), such as:<br />
-•	Cannot remove building with right mosue click(i know it is a very basic feature, will be implemented in the very near future)<br />
+•	Cannot remove building with right mouse click(i know it is a very basic feature, will be implemented in the very near future)<br />
 •	No instanced rendering(a smidge too advance for me, would love to implement it, however it runs decently for how simple the game is, definitely could optimise it further)<br />
 •	No explicit log manager, everythings logged to the command line which can be a bit tedious to debug<br />
 •	No animations to signal if an actor has been destroyed, they are simply just not rendered to screen and taken out of the registry.